mbrezu/Cheat-JS/README.md

 Cheat-JS).
 I (Miron Brezuleanu) wrote a few thousands of lines of ParenScript code and found that there is some 'impedance mismatch' between ParenScript and JavaScript (especially around the '.' operator in JavaScript and modules in JavaScript).
+This was most likely my
+fault: instead of writing Lisp to be compiled to JavaScript, I was trying to write JavaScript with s-expressions.
 I found it harder to write code in ParenScript than in JavaScript, and the presence of macros didn't compensate for this extra effort.
 I tried to find a way to have macros while writing something closer to JavaScript.
 Cheat-JS is what I came up with.

-Thanks for taking the time to read about Cheat-JS; I hope you'll find it useful!
+Thanks for taking the time to read about Cheat-JS; I hope you'll find it useful (or at least amusing - or both)!

 Please use the Github
 [issues page](https://github.com/mbrezu/cheat-js/issues) to report any